 Location: Sidney's, Jost van Dyke

-This morning the shipmates were woken up with music at the early hour of 5:45am.
-This was because we were expected to be up and ready before 7am.
+This morning the shipmates were woken up with music at the early hour of 5:45 am.
+This was because we were expected to be up and ready before 7 am.
 The reason for this is that we were about to endure a long, vertical, and tiring hike.
 The first 20 minutes seemed to feel like hours as the whole road went straight up, and pushed every student to their limit.
-On the way up we had experience to meet people from different boats, and see breathtaking views of the bay.
+On the way up we had the experience to meet people from different boats, and see breathtaking views of the bay.
 A new record was set by one of the staff, who managed to do the hike of over 3 miles in 38 minutes.
 For us slightly more normal people, we managed to reach the highest peak of the mountain in just over an hour and a bit.
 After another round of descending the mountain, our day didn’t end there.
-We had an amazing and well deserved burger, and a rest on the white sand beach.
-We were then taken back to our boats and we were straight away motoring to the next island.
-This small island was the most beautiful I’ve seen so far, the crystal blue sea and white sand beach was insane.
+We had an amazing and well-deserved burger, and rest on the white sand beach.
+We were then taken back to our boats, and we were straight away motoring to the next island.
+This small island was the most beautiful I’ve seen so far, the crystal blue sea and white sand beach were insane.
 There each boat battled it out in a sand castle competition.
 Our boat made a sand man, in a dinghy, with a scuba diver pulling a kneeboarder.
 Sadly, we didn’t win.
 Tonight is an exciting night as we are about to go and listen to a reggae band with dancing and food.
-Although the day has been extremely tiring, the whole boat was excited for this even.
+Although the day has been extremely tiring, the whole boat was excited about this event.